 - Frequent urination and possible bed-wetting in a toilet-trained child

 - Fatigue and tiredness

-- Behavioural changes such as irritability, restlessness or moody.
+- Behavioral changes such as irritability, restlessness, or moodiness.

 - Poor wound healing.

 In order to diagnose juvenile diabetes, a child must have fulfilled the general diagnostic criteria for diabetes, which require the identification of any of the following signs and symptoms of type 1 diabetes in children like polyuria, polydipsia, and poor weight gain with regular or minimally changed feeding pattern.